abhishek270494/learning/README.md

 ## Overview

 This project is a Spring Boot application that demonstrates a RESTful API for managing Todo items and integrates with Apache Kafka for messaging.
-It uses PostgreSQL as the primary database and supports running in Docker containers with a full development stack (Spring Boot app, PostgreSQL, Kafka, Zookeeper) orchestrated via Docker Compose.
+It uses PostgreSQL as the primary database and supports running in Docker containers with a full development stack (Spring Boot app, PostgreSQL, Kafka, Zookeeper, and Keycloak for authentication) orchestrated via Docker Compose.

 ## Features